jessedesimone/fmriconnmap/README.md

 - Store MNI template used in the afni_proc.py registration/warping procedure in nifti directory; this is not used either, but nice to have
 - Create subject list using the following command: touch data/id_subj
 - Add each subject's unique identifier to the first column of id_subj

+# Create and configure MNI mask file
+- Create a mask of the anatomical template used during data preprocessing and store in nifti directory
+- I used the MNI152_T1_2009c template in afni_proc.py but yours may be different
+- Navigate to the nifti directory and type: > 3dcalc -a <MNI template image> -expr 'step(a)' -prefix <mask file>
+- Resample the mask file to the resolution of the epi (and the ROIs that will be created) by typing > 3dresample -master <epi file> -rmode NN -prefix <mask file resampled> -inset <mask file>
+- Update the naming convention of the mask file in driver.sh line 86
+- The mask file does not need to be used in this pipeline and you can optionally remove by uncommenting the mask option in 3dNetCor (02_netcorr.tcsh)

 ### ROI configuration
 - Navigate to ROI directory